FINDING AMERICA

 A WILDERNESS PAST

-The journey begins in Oregon.
-In my VW van I traveled to Provo, Utah, crossed the Colorado Plateau, visited the Superstition Mountains and Tucson in the Arizona desert and parked it in El Paso, Texas.
+The journey began in Oregon.
+In a VW van.
+I traveled to Provo, Utah, crossed the Colorado Plateau, visited the Superstition Mountains and Tucson in the Arizona desert, then parked it in El Paso, Texas.

 PART II